Extracts from current Works in Progress

 He raised an eyebrow, then closed his eyes.
 Violet mist filled the footwell of the car, spilling out onto the road, flowing towards the line.
 Crap.
 Okay.
 I can do this.
 Red streamers powered towards the purple clouds in front of the line, darting in and swirling, twisting and pulling.

-REDEMPTION – (my first ever, and *unrevised* MS)
+REDEMPTION – (my first ever, and *unrevised* MS finished in 2014)

 Alaea started drifting around the room once more.
 She adjusted the set of the curtains and fidgeted with the set of the clothes hanging over the rail near the fire.
 When she spoke again it was in a quiet voice that Jelena had to strain to hear.
 “I had forgotten about the wheat.
 How Anton” she stumbled over his name ‘how he cared for all those people.”
 She fidgeted some more and Jelena watched her with patient compassion.
 Then Alaea heaved a big breath and turned to face her “How could the same man care for so many and yet kill so many more?
 How could someone who made children laugh every day with his silly stories watch as soldiers put swords through other children’s mothers?
 How could the same man who sat with Tiernan so many evenings talking about music and history be a man who killed other men just because they were elves?” the words were tumbling out now and tears glistened on her cheeks.